The Letter (1929 film)

+The film's lobby cards and its other forms of advertising entered the public domain on January 1, 2025, as they were works published in 1929.
+However, the film itself was already in the public domain, since its copyright was never renewed.

 Plot

-Bored and lonely living on her husband's rubber plantation, Leslie Crosbie takes a lover, Geoffrey Hammond, but he eventually tires of her and takes a Chinese mistress, Li-Ti.
+Bored and lonely living on her husband's rubber plantation down in Singapore, Leslie Crosbie, takes a lover, Geoffrey Hammond, but he eventually tires of her and takes a Chinese mistress, Li-Ti.
 When Leslie learns of Geoffrey's new mistress, she insists on seeing him while her husband is away and tries to rekindle his love.
 However, Geoffrey is not moved and informs Leslie that he prefers Li-Ti.
 Leslie becomes enraged and shoots Geoffrey repeatedly.

 At the murder trial, Leslie perjures herself on the stand, claiming that she had little to do with Hammond and that she shot him when he tried to rape her.
 Meanwhile, Li-Ti's emissary provides Joyce, Leslie's attorney, with a copy of a letter in which Leslie begged Hammond to visit her.
 Li-Ti is ready to sell it for $10,000, provided Leslie makes the exchange.
 On Joyce's advice, Leslie agrees.
 Li-Ti humiliates her but eventually accepts the money.
 Leslie is found not guilty.

 Joyce presents his bill to Leslie's husband Robert, who demands to know why the expenses total $10,000.
 Joyce relates the story of Li-Ti's blackmail and gives Robert the damning letter.
 Robert confronts Leslie and forces her to admit everything.
-Leslie proclaims that she still loves the man whom she had killed.
 As punishment, Robert keeps her on the plantation even though he no longer has any money.
+Leslie proclaims that she still loves Geoffrey despite killing him.